Hofstede’s 6 Cultural Dimensions Examples

 6. Indulgence Vs. Restraint

-Indulgent versus restraint stands for cultures that allow people to enjoy or suppress gratification.
+Indulgent versus restrained stands for cultures that allow people to enjoy or suppress gratification.
 In the 21st century, Michael Minkov described the six dimensions and extended the Hofstede theory.

 Indulgence

-Indulgence refers to a society where many people acknowledge that they are leading a happy life.
-People in an indulgent society enjoy life freely; hence, they have fun and obtain optimistic attitudes.
+Indulgence refers to a society in which many people acknowledge that they are leading happy lives.
+People in an indulgent society enjoy life freely; as a result, they have fun and adopt optimistic attitudes.
 They prioritize having friends, playing games, and spending leisure time appropriately.

 Examples of Indulgent Countries